 Much like every World Cup in different sporting codes, the Rugby World Cup in 2019 will serve as a runaway where rugby players from 20 nations will be strutting their stuff in front of potential suitors.
 Player value will go up and down like stocks at the JSE depending on whether they shine or disappoint.

-Here are the top 10 highest earners in rugby as we head into the 2019 World Cup.
+Here are the top 10 highest earners in rugby as we head into the Rugby World Cup 2019

 10. Michael Hooper